Loophole-free Bell tests with randomly chosen subsets of measurement settings: The PNP Bell inequalities using a subset of settings

-where the sum over $\textbf{x}'$ is taken such that $\textbf{x}' \neq \textbf{x}$, except for the $i$th element.
-Similarly for the sum over $\textbf{y}'$.
+where the third summation is taken over $\textbf{x}$ and $\textbf{x}'$ such that they only match on the $i$th element, but are different on all other elements, and similarly for the sum over $\textbf{y}'$.
 Let $Q$ be the maximum quantum value of the original Bell inequality.
-Then, the maximum quantum value of the corresponding PNP Bell inequality is simply $Q^n$.
+Then the maximum quantum value of the corresponding PNP Bell inequality is simply $Q^n$.